 Base Salary.
 We view base salary as the fixed amount of cash compensation we provide to an executive for performing day-to-day responsibilities.
 We determine base salaries for our executives annually based on the scope of their responsibilities, taking into account the practices of companies in our peer group as well as other technology companies, the executives' prior background, training and experience, the ability to replace the individual and, in certain instances, the base salary of the individual at his or her prior employment.
 We also review the skills and performance level of the individual executive relative to targeted performance criteria for the prior year and actual corporate performance in prior periods.
-The base salary of an executive's total compensation is in line with our overall compensation philosophy.
+The base salary of an executive officer is also evaluated together with the other components of his or her compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.